The Best Things to Do in Paris in December

 - Enjoy the lights of the city with the Christmas Bus

-- Eat raclette to your heart’s content
+- Eat raclette to your heart’s happiness!

-- Make a cheese tasting
+- Make a cheese tasting.

-- Take a helicopter tour and fly over Paris
+- Take a helicopter tour and fly over Paris.

 - I don’t think it’s done anymore, but we were able to ice skate on the Eiffel Tower (a few years ago).

-The best places in Paris in December
+The Best Places in Paris in December

 - Eiffel Tower